riastrad/cyberbspace/posts/2024/the-contingency-of-perception.md

 ---
 layout: post.njk
 title: The Contingency of Perception
-summary: a non-comprehensive accounting of shifting assumptions in India
+summary: a non-comprehensive account of my shifting assumptions in India
 date: 2024-10-24 13:05:00
 tags:
   - post